FEBRUARY 2019 | INTERIOR DESIGN PHOTOGRAPHY

 At the opposite side of the room was newly fitted storage, bathed in soft natural light.
 I placed a speed to the left of the bed, set to low power and shot through an umbrella just to help emphasise the direction of the natural light and to give some extra colour saturation.
 The sidelight on the doors helps to add depth to the panels.
 The warm wooden floor also acts as a bridge, bringing the bed and storage units together nicely.

-The room really leant itself as a stage for companies to promote their products which is why Gina – my client, asked if I could photograph this wooden tray for one of her suppliers.
+The room really leant itself as a stage for companies to promote their products which is why the Interior Designer asked if I could photograph this wooden tray for one of their suppliers.

-As with the bedroom, this sofa worked well as a backdrop for a product supplied by one of Gina’s contacts.
+As with the bedroom, this sofa worked well as a backdrop for a product supplied by one of the designer’s contacts.

-The living room / dining area I left till last as Gina was still finishing some last bits of staging.
+The living room / dining area I left till last as the interior designer was still finishing some last bits of staging.
 I knew I needed to fit in the sofa and arm chair which I believe were from MADE, but I also wanted to hint at the dining table to the right, which shows up more in the next photo.

 A pop of the speed light to give some fill flash over the table and to help bring out the wallpaper.

-Then finally a shot of some products supplied by Gina which in some way summed up how smoothly the shoot went.
+Then finally a shot of some products supplied by the designer which in some way summed up how smoothly the shoot went.

 Are you working on an interior design or renovation project and want the true value of the project capturing for your portfolio?
 If so then get in touch and we can have a chat about your project in more detail.